-At first sight, the learning algorithm provided here may seem an overkill for learning for morphology.
+The use of CG for may seem an overkill for learning morphology.
 However, the morphologically complex languages (e.g. Turkish) may exhibit a more complicated word structure than the traditional methods for morphology assumes.
 This approach is also in line with the theoretical studies that postulate a morphemic lexicon (Bozsahin, 2002).
 Additionally, use of a powerful grammar formalism allows straightforward extensions of this model for learning natural language syntax.